SafeFlightEuroGNC/safeflighteurognc.github.io/0-program.md

   **From Simulation to Flight: An Ecosystem to Program, Test, and Tune Advanced Control Systems for UAVs**
   *Mattia Gramuglia, Andrea L’Afflitto* — Virginia Tech

-- **17:30–18:15**
-  **Panel Discussion: Future Directions for Control Barrier Functions in Aerospace GNC**
-  *Moderator:* To be determined
-  *Panelists:* Academia & industry

-*Registration for the conference runs in parallel from 17:30 onward.*

 ---